Universal Factor Models: The Baseline Estimator

 \section{The Baseline Estimator}

 Under our conditional quantile model \eqref{eq.model}, one can in principle use quantile regression to estimate the unknown factors and loadings.
-Two obstacles arise immediately.
-First, $\Lambda^{*}_{0}(\cdot)$ as a function on $(0,1)$ is an infinite dimensional parameter to compute.
-Second, the nonsmoothness of check function in the objective function in quantile regression imposes theoretical challenges; see \cite{chen2021quantile}.
-We now present how we overcome these obstacles in this paper.
+Since $\Lambda^{*}_{0}(\cdot)$ as a function on $\mathcal{U}$ is an infinite dimensional parameter to compute, we discretize $\mathcal{U}$ for feasibility.
+As for quantile regression, $\sqrt{N}$-rate can be obtained when estimating the space spanned by the factors no matter whether one uses the standard or some smoothed version of quantile regression.
+To save space, in the paper we only present the estimator based on smoothed quantile regression following \cite{fernandes2021smoothing} and \cite{he2023smoothed} because similar to \cite{chen2021quantile}, smoothed quantile regression also leads to uniform consistency for factors at each $t$.

-\subsection{Discretize $(0,1)$}
+\subsection{Discretize $\mathcal{U}$}